purduehackers/organize/directory/storyteller.md

 # About the role

 Purdue Hackers has gone through many eras over our 10-year lifespan; more recently, it has been radically transformed over the last year.
-Our community has exploded—it's now the third-largest server under "Clubs" in the Discord student hub and the ninth-lagest overall.
-A year ago, the community had almost no activity; today, it has 300 weekly messages & 60 weekly active members, & a strong community identity.
+Our community has exploded—it's now the second-largest server under "Clubs" in the Purdue Discord student hub and the sixth-largest overall.
+A year ago, the community had almost no activity; today, it has 700 weekly messages & 160 weekly active members, & a strong community identity.

-Hack Night is a symbol of our transformation: every Friday, 30 people show up to the Bechtel Center and hack on cool projects together—including an LED sign, Conway's Game of Life over SSH, [an alternative time system](https://blog.purduehackers.com/posts/lightning-time), a camera on a motor that tracks objects, and many others.
+Hack Night is a symbol of our transformation: every Friday, 80 people show up to the Bechtel Center and hack on cool projects together—including an LED sign, Conway's Game of Life over SSH, [an alternative time system](https://blog.purduehackers.com/posts/lightning-time), a camera on a motor that tracks objects, and many others.

 A radical transformation of this kind doesn't happen on its own; it was the result of a year of coordinated effort among community members & organizers to build the space we wish we had.
 Storytelling is a major piece of this puzzle.